Church of the Assumption of the Mother of God – Zrenjanin

 Dimitrije Popović started to paint the icons of the iconostasis, but Georgije Popović continued to paint them in 1815.

-But, a few examples that you can see in this post will give you a very good idea of Georgije Popović’s masterful execution.
+A few examples of the icons that you can see in this post will give you a very good idea of Georgije Popović’s masterful execution.

 On both sides near the iconostasis, you will see the inevitable thrones.